-For a number of years the Post met in old Germania Hall, and after this building was torn down its meeting places were varied and indefinite until it acquired its own building at 208 W. 9th Street in 1939.
-This building was used as a Club Room and meeting hall until increased membership required larger quarters.
+For a number of years the Post met in the old Germania Hall, and after this building was torn down, its meeting places were varied and indefinite until it acquired its own building at 208 W. 9th street in 1939.
+This building was used as a club room and meeting hall until increased membership required larger quarters.

-In 1942 the building at Dakota Avenue and 9th Street was purchased and leased to the Federal Government for use as an U.S.O. during the remainder of 1942 and through 1944.
-When returned to the Post in 1945 the building was completely remodeled to produce one of the finest Legion homes in the northwest.
-This building consisted of a basement and two floors and was free of debt.
+In 1942, the building at Dakota Avenue and 9th Street was purchased and leased to the Federal Government for ust as an U.S.O. during the remainder of 1942 and through 1944.
+When returned to the Post in 1945, the building was completely remodeled to produce one of the finest Legion homes in the northwest.
+This building consisted of a basement and two floors, and was free of debt.

-In September 1945, The Sioux Valley Post No. 253 was merged with The Harold Mason Post No. 15 to charter the present Sioux Falls Post No. 15.
-The Post has been and is financed by maintenance of a Club Lounge and Bar, and by various social events at all times during the year.
+In September 1945, the Sioux Valley Post #253 was merged witht he Harold Mason Post #15 to charter the present Sioux Falls Post #15.
+The Post has been and is financed by maintenance of a Club, Lounge, Bar, and various social events at all times during the year.

 South Dakota American Legion

 The South Dakota Department of the American Legion was organized simultaneously with the national organization.
 South Dakota Adjutant General William A. Morris named Theodore R. Johnson of Sioux Falls to select a committee of representative ex-service men to attend the first caucus in St Louis, Missouri, May 8-10, 1919.